Anthony Cornero: Prohibition

 However, in 1926, the law caught up with Cornero.
 Returning from Guaymas, Mexico, with an estimated 1,000 cases of rum, he was intercepted and arrested.
 Sentenced to two years imprisonment, he jokingly told reporters he'd only purchased the illegal cargo "to keep 120 million people from being poisoned to death".
-While being transported by rail to prison, Cornero escaped from his guards and jumped off the train.
-Cornero boarded a ship for Vancouver, British Columbia, Canada and fled the U.S. Eventually reaching Europe, he spent several years there in hiding.
+While being taken by rail to prison, Cornero escaped from his guards and jumped off the train.
+Cornero boarded a ship for Vancouver, British Columbia, Canada and fled the US.
+Eventually reaching Europe, he spent several years there in hiding.
 In 1929, he returned to Los Angeles and turned himself in.

 In 1931, shortly after his release from prison, Cornero established the Ken Tar Insulation Company.
 However, federal authorities soon discovered it was a cover for a large scale bootlegging operation and raided it.
 Cornero then moved his operations to a location in Culver City, California.
 Soon he was producing up to 5,000 gallons of alcohol a day.
 Federal authorities raided the Culver City site, but found no evidence of bootlegging; Cornero was probably warned ahead of time.